-Here, we offer an evaluation and general comments pertaining to the status, prospects, and needs for climate-monitoring capabilities in SEAN.
-We have based our findings on an examination of available climate records within SEAN units, discussions with NPS staff and other collaborators, and prior knowledge of the area.
+We have based our findings on an examination of available climate records within ROMN units, discussions with NPS staff and other collaborators, and prior knowledge of the area.
+Here, we offer an evaluation and general comments pertaining to the status, prospects, and needs for climate-monitoring capabilities in ROMN.

 5.1.
-Southeast Alaska Inventory and Monitoring Network
+Rocky Mountain Inventory and Monitoring Network